 Notice: The University may make changes in policies, procedures, and educational offerings at any time.

-All architecture majors are required to study abroad at the Pantheon Institute in Rome, Italy during the Fall Semester or the Spring Semester of their fourth year.
+All architecture majors are required to study abroad during the fall semester or the spring semester of their fourth year.
+Students have the choice between programs in either Rome, Italy or Copenhagen, Denmark.

-In addition to the required semester abroad in Rome, architecture majors are encouraged to consider an additional international experience during the summer.
+In addition to the required semester abroad in either Rome or Copenhagen, architecture majors are encouraged to consider an additional international experience during the summer.
 Any of a number of summer faculty-led programs can satisfy General Education or General Education Arts credits, however, the Department of Architecture also sponsors a summer program in Korea and Japan designed specifically for architecture majors.

-Korea and Japan: On this six-week, nine-credit summer faculty-led program, participants are exposed to 4000 years of cultural development in Japan and on the Korean peninsula.
-The first ten days of the program are spent traveling in Japan, touring seminal works of Japanese architecture and engaging members of the Japanese architectural community.
+Korea and Japan: During this six-week, 9-credit summer faculty-led program, participants are exposed to 4,000 years of cultural development in Japan and on the Korean peninsula.
+The first 10 days of the program are spent traveling in Japan touring seminal works of Japanese architecture and engaging members of the Japanese architectural community.
 For the next five weeks, students are enrolled at Sogang University in Seoul, South Korea, where students work with Penn State faculty in a studio environment that engages the urban context of the South Korean capital.
 This portion of the program is informed by weekend travel throughout the peninsula, exploring significant works of Korean architecture, both ancient and modern.
 Application deadline for all summer programs is February 1.
-Contact Marcus Shaffer or Katsu Muramoto for information, or go to bit.ly/PennState-Arch-Korea-Japan
+Contact Marcus Shaffer or Katsu Muramoto for information, or go to bit.ly/PennState-Arch-Korea-Japan.